MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/msal/adfs-msal-web-app-web-api.md

       ![Screenshot of the Home Page with the Access Token option called out.](media/adfs-msal-web-app-web-api/webapp12.png)

-  6. Clicking on Access Token will get the access token info by calling the Web API
+  6. Clicking on Access Token gets the access token info by calling the Web API

       ![Screenshot of the Access Token page showing the access token info.](media/adfs-msal-web-app-web-api/webapp13.png)